St. Xavier's College, Kolkata

-St. Xavier's College is a private, Catholic, autonomous college in Kolkata, India, run by the Calcutta Province of the Society of Jesus (Jesuits).
+St. Xavier's College, Kolkata is a private, Catholic, autonomous college in Kolkata, India, operated by the Calcutta Province of the Society of Jesus (Jesuits).
 Founded in 1860, it is named after St. Francis Xavier, a Jesuit saint of the 16th century, who travelled to India.
 In 2006, it became the first autonomous college in West Bengal.
-The college is affiliated to the University of Calcutta.
+The college is affiliated with the University of Calcutta.

-In 2024, St. Xavier's was ranked sixth among colleges in India by the National Institutional Ranking Framework.
+St. Xavier's was ranked sixth among colleges in India in the 2024 National Institutional Ranking Framework.